pyrmont/articles.inqk.net/src/_posts/2020-09-19-how-to-use-pegs-in-janet.md

 ```

 This is pretty straightforward.
 Our `:tagged` rule consists of an opening tag,
-some content and a closing tag.
+a value of some kind and a closing tag.

 ### Step 3.
 Define `:open-tag` rule